intel/libvpl/doc/spec/source/programming_guide/VPL_prg_vpp.rst

 Task submission synchronization
 -------------------------------

-oneVPL can return synchronization object - syncpoint to notify application about submission a task to the GPU.
+|vpl_short_name| can return synchronization object - syncpoint to notify application about
+submission a task to the GPU.
 The following example demonstrates the approach.

 .. literalinclude:: ../snippets/prg_vpp.c